MasterIfeanyi/react-bank-interview/README.md

 To start the project run `npm start`.

+## Check out the web app

+click the link below

+Open [ifeanyi-bank](https://ifeanyi-bank.netlify.app/) to view ti in the browser.

 ## What I learnt

 While creating this project, I learnt a lot of new things.
 Which I would like to share.